HuolalaTech/react-pull-to-refreshify/README.md

 # react-pull-to-refreshify

-A simple pull-to-refresh component with zero dependencies on React components, inspired by Ant Design Mobile's api design, but with more apis, only 2kb after compression, suitable for mobile phones and computers.
+A simple pull-to-refresh component with 0 dependencies on React components, inspired by the api design of Ant Design Mobile, but more customizable, only 2kb after compression, suitable for mobile and computer terminals.

 English | [简体中文](./README-zh_CN.md)